DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/hint.md

 ---
 ---
 ##### shortDescription
-Specifies text for a hint that appears when a user pauses on the widget.
+Specifies text for a hint that appears when a user pauses on the UI component.

 ---